cosmos/interchain-security/docs/docs/adrs/adr-017-allowing-inactive-validators.md

 ### Scenarios 8: Inactive validators can validate on consumer chains

-An inactive validator can opt in and validate on consumer chains (if min stake and max rank allow it)
+An inactive validator can opt in and validate on consumer chains (if min stake allows it)

 Checked as part of the e2e test `inactive-provider-validators-on-consumer`.